USDOT: 4384551 | MC: MC-1719325 info@superivanllc.com | (786) 747-8516

 Every moving company website throws around numbers like "$2,000 to $5,000 for a long-distance move."
 That range is so wide it's useless.
-You could buy a used car for the difference between those two numbers.
+You could buy a used car for the difference.

-We're going to do something different here.
-We're going to show you actual pricing data from our operations — real corridors, real averages, real seasonal swings.
+We did something different.
+We pulled actual pricing data from our operations.
+Real corridors, real averages, real seasonal swings.
 No generic advice.
 Just math.

 The Four Things That Actually Determine Your Moving Cost

-The single biggest mistake people make?
-Underestimating how much their stuff weighs.
-That IKEA bookshelf you assembled five years ago?
-80 lbs empty.
-Fill it with books and you're looking at 300+ lbs from one piece of furniture.
+Biggest mistake people make?
+Underestimating weight.
+That IKEA bookshelf you assembled five years ago is 80 lbs empty.
+Fill it with books and you're at 300+ lbs from one piece of furniture.

 2. Distance

-The fixed costs (loading, unloading, truck rental) get spread across more miles.
-So a cross-country move isn't 4x the cost of a 500-mile move.
-It's more like 2-2.5x.
+Fixed costs (loading, unloading, truck rental) get spread across more miles.
+A cross-country move is about 2-2.5x a 500-mile move.
+Not 4x.

 3. Season

-This is where most people leave money on the table.
-Our data shows peak-season pricing (March through July) runs 1.3x to 1.5x compared to the base rate.
-That's a 30-50% premium just for moving in June instead of January.
+This is where people leave money on the table.
+Peak season (March-July) costs 1.3x to 1.5x the base rate.
+That's 30-50% more just for moving in June instead of January.

 4. Services

-The cheapest interstate move is one where you pack everything yourself, you live in a ground-floor unit with a loading dock, and the truck parks 20 feet from your door.
-The most expensive?
-Fourth-floor walk-up, full pack, piano, 100-foot carry, and a shuttle on both ends.
+Cheapest scenario: you pack yourself, ground-floor unit, truck parks 20 feet away.
+Most expensive: fourth-floor walk-up, full pack, piano, 100-foot carry, shuttle on both ends.

 Real Pricing by Corridor: Our Actual Data